comunica/website/pages/docs/2_modify/advanced/expression-evaluator.md

 description: 'The expression evaluation engine of Comunica.'
 ---

-The expression evalutor package of Comunica is used by different Comunica actors for evaluating expressions.
+The expression evaluator package of Comunica is used by different Comunica actors for evaluating expressions.

 Concretely, the following actors make use of this:
 * [`@comunica/actor-query-operation-extend`](https://github.com/comunica/comunica/tree/master/packages/actor-query-operation-extend): Implements the extent operator.